Credit CardsStudies & Surveys

 .

-Credit card confidence in March fell for the first time since December, according to the latest LendingTree Credit Card Confidence Index.
+As the holiday shopping season began, credit card confidence fell in November, sinking to its lowest level since March, according to the latest LendingTree Credit Card Confidence Index.

 Every month since September 2018, LendingTree has asked a nationally representative sample of credit cardholders the following: “Think about all of your credit cards.
 On a scale of 1 to 5 (5 being very confident, 1 being not at all confident), how confident are you that you can pay the entire monthly statement balance on all of those cards in full this month?”
 Those who responded with 4s and 5s were called confident, while those who responded with 1s or 2s were deemed not confident.

-• Credit card confidence shrinks for the first time in 2024.
+• Credit card confidence hits its lowest level since March.
 59% of cardholders say they’re confident in their ability to pay their credit cards’ monthly statement balances in full this month.
-That’s a five-point drop from last month and the lowest confidence level since December.
+That’s down five points from October and is the lowest mark since March’s 59%.
+It’s the sixth straight November in which we’ve seen a monthly decline in confidence.
+Meanwhile, 25% say they aren’t confident, the highest percentage since May.

-Even with March’s decrease, 2024 has been a largely positive year for cardholder confidence.
+As a whole, however, the year has been more positive for cardholder confidence than previous years.
 That marks a major deviation from a trend that began after confidence peaked at 74% in October 2020.
 Consider the monthly averages for each of the past several years:

 • 2020: 67% confident